Sitting down with author Doug Peacock.

-Doug Peacock’s home is not far from Bozeman, next door to his friend Jim Harrison’s.
+Doug Peacock’s home is not far from Bozeman, near his friend Jim Harrison’s.
 The two lay up fat for the winter (just like the bears before hibernation) over the neighborhood BBQ.
 But if you ask Doug where home really is, he’ll tell you it’s up and down the Rocky Mountains from Canada all the way to Mexico.
 He discovered them as a backpacking teenager who just wanted to be alone and crawled into the mountains “like a wounded animal” after Vietnam.
 There he discovered grizzlies, whom he says saved his life and became the subject of his first novel.
 He is a champion for the endangered bear, was one of Edward Abbey’s closest friends, and is the person who inspired Abbey’s Hayduke character in The Monkey Wrench Gang.
 His most recent books are Walking It Off and The Essential Grizzly (the latter was co-written with his wife Andrea).

 What’s one of your favorite words?